kylegalloway/old-kylegalloway.github.io/_posts/2015-09-01-prepare-for-college-and-life.md

 - Why did I make a A+ in a class where I could've settled for a B?
     - Studied hard, sat in front of class, took good notes, actually studies those notes, was interested in the material.

 The last one is a key example, I was interested in the material, why?
-I read over the syllabus and found more information (qoogle!) about parts of the class that looked cool.
+I read over the syllabus and found more information (Google is your friend.) about parts of the class that looked cool.
 I struggle to sit and stay attentive when I don't find the information invigorating.
 And in school, you will almost always have a class (or several) that you don't get excited about because they are boring, hard, have a bad teacher, etc. This can usually be overcome by either self-discipline or finding some key part of the class that you are interested in.
 For me, number 2 works the best.

 So, without going too deep into each topic, here are some pieces of advice that I have been using this semester to make better grades.

 - [Ultimate Semester Guide](http://www.wtfprofessor.com/the-ultimate-guide-to-kicking-ass-next-semester/)
     > This one has so much information but has been my biggest help so far.

 - [Habits](http://collegeinfogeek.com/habitrpg-review/)
 - [Morning Routine](http://collegeinfogeek.com/morning-routine/)